Cavity Treatment

 Is pulp capping always successful?

-How much does pulp capping cost?
+How much does it cost?

-How long does the treatment take?
+How long is the treatment period?

-Is there pain?
+Is there any pain?

 Director, SACHI Dental Clinic / 2016 Graduated from Nippon Dental University, School of Life Dentistry / 2017 Completed clinical training at Tokyo Medical and Dental University (currently: Tokyo University of Science), Faculty of Dentistry / 2025 Opened SACHI Dental Clinic

-View Other Treatments
+View Other Treatment Options

 • Treatment Menu

-Types of Ceramic Treatment
+Types of Ceramic Treatments and how to Choose

 • Treatment Menu

-Bite Alignment
+Bite Alignment Treatment

 • Treatment Menu